qavenger97/Xiuchen_Que/ReadMe.txt

 Hold Left Mouse to rotate camera
 Hold Right Mouse to rotate Skybox

-1 and 2 to switch Environment map
+1 - 4 to switch Environment map
 5 to enable and disable the geometry generated "bounding box", fixed rotation, not orientation aligned, for tests.
 F to turn on/off the spot light
 Arrow key to move the point light